BaoNguyen09/github-second-brain/.github/pull_request_template.md

 - [ ] If it is a core feature, I have added thorough tests.
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] If this is a new tool, I have added corresponding prompt on how to use it in `prompt.py`